vahidk/EffectiveTensorflow/README.md

 ```
 See [mnist.py](https://github.com/vahidk/EffectiveTensorflow/blob/master/code/framework/dataset/mnist.py) for an example of how to convert your data to TFRecords format.

 And that's it!
 This is all you need to get started with Tensorflow learn API.
-I recommend to have a look at the [source code](https://github.com/vahidk/EffectiveTensorflow/tree/master/code/framework) and see the official python API to learn more about the parameters.
+I recommend to have a look at the [source code](https://github.com/vahidk/EffectiveTensorflow/tree/master/code/framework) and see the official python API to learn more about the learn API.

 ## Understanding static and dynamic shapes
 <a name="shapes"></a>